SergeyMi37/SSH-for-IRIS-container/README.md

 ~~~
 To react to some security concerns there is also a Dockerfile.soft that follows
 default recommendations and requires additional actions after container start.
-You have to setup user passwords manually as found in Ubuntu docu.
 ~~~
 This project is based on templates for InterSystems ObjectScript Github repository.
 There a few siginifcant extensions: